What really happens behind a shoe signed by Alberto Ciaschini

 FAQ

-Q: But is it true that your shoes are all handmade?
+Q: Is it true that all your shoes are handmade?

 A: Yes.
-Every step is done by real, expert hands.
-We use some machines, of course, but never to replace the artisan work.
-Only to support it where necessary.
+Every step goes through real, expert hands.
+We use some machines, of course, but never to replace artisan work.
+Only to support it where needed.

 Q: How long does it take to make a Ciaschini shoe?